 Then there were the other students.
 The ones who knew more than I did, and were always testing me.
 Some of my favorite lines were, “I don't need to know math, or how to read a ruler.
 I'm going to be a famous designer.”
 “What is the very least I can do to pass this class?”
 “No one else is doing the homework.
 Why should I?”
 “Spelling and punctuation aren't important anymore.”
 They usually didn't make it through the semester.
 Who knows where they are today.

 I couldn't see an end to my teaching career.
 That decision was made for me in 2016.
 There was a new director who wanted to change things.
 She had every right to, and I could see the writing on the wall.
-I was one of the highest paid instructors.
-Slowly my classes were cut from the curriculum or restructured.
+I was a senior instructor, but she did not like the fact that I traveled for work, and wasn't always available for extra-curricular activities.
+Shows never interfered with my teaching, but slowly my classes were cut from the curriculum or restructured.
 Then the number of classes I could teach was limited to the point it didn't make sense financially to continue.
 That's how it's done.
 They don't fire you, they just make work so difficult you will leave.
-At the end of the semester I explained it all to my students, and left.
+At the end of the semester I explained (most of it) to my students, and left.
 That was it, after 28 years.

 A huge part of me was taken away.
 It hurt for a long time, still does.
 Since then there have been other teaching opportunities but they didn't work with my show schedule.
 I'm not ready to give up Very Eclectic and just teach.

 Well, now it's all different.
+There are virtual and in-person classes.
 Who knows what will happen?
-That sounds like such a cliche, but true.
+That sounds like such a cliché, but true.
 I'm just going to keep an open mind and see what happens.